HoelzelJon/MM25-Java-Starter-Pack/README.md

 * Pre-Setup -- install Node and the `mm` command line tools
 * Setup -- Clone this repository and start running your bot!

-# Windows Pre-Setup
+# Pre-Setup

 1. First, install Node.
 To do this, go [here](https://nodejs.org/en/download/) and download the Windows Installer.

-3. Run `npm install -g mechmania`.
-This gets the `mm` command line tools, which are used to test and submit bots for the tournament.

-# Mac Pre-Setup

-1. First, install Node.
-To do this, go [here](https://nodejs.org/en/download/) and download the macOS Installer.

-3. Run `npm install -g mechmania`.
+2. Run `npm install -g mechmania`.
 This gets the `mm` command line tools, which are used to test and submit bots for the tournament.

 # Setup